cnuber/rancher2-provider-examples/eks/README.md

 - a VPC and associated subnets to deploy to at AWS
 - an S3 bucket at Google Cloud to store the Terraform state in (optional)

+### Creating the S3 storage bucket

+export CLUSTER_NAME=mycluster # set this to the desired cluster name (must be consistent everywhere)

+cd state_stores # switch to the state storage directory

+cp terraform.tfvars.example $CLUSTER_NAME.tfvars  # copy the example var file to one for this cluster

+vim $CLUSTER_NAME.tfvars # set the values to the desired values

+terraform init

+terraform plan -var-file=$CLUSTER_NAME.tfvars

+terraform apply -var-file=$CLUSTER_NAME.tfvars

 ### Configuring deployment settings

+from the eks directory in this repo:

+export CLUSTER_NAME=mycluster # set this to the desired cluster name (must be consistent everywhere)

-cp terraform.tfvars.example terraform.tfvars  # copy the example var file to one for this cluster
+cp terraform.tfvars.example tfvars/$CLUSTER_NAME.tfvars # copy the example tfvars to one for this cluster

-vim terraform.tfvars # set the values to the desired values
+vim tfvars/$CLUSTER_NAME.tfvars # modify the vars for your cluster deployment

 ### Running the terraform (note that it's always important to check the plan output before applying to ensure you are getting the intended results)

-terraform init
+terraform init -backend-config=state_stores/backends/backend-$CLUSTER_NAME.conf -var-file=tfvars/$CLUSTER_NAME.tfvars

-terraform plan
+terraform plan -var-file=tfvars/$CLUSTER_NAME.tfvars

-terraform apply
+terraform apply -var-file=tfvars/$CLUSTER_NAME.tfvars